Breast Swelling or Lumps in Newborns

 Newborn babies may do some funny things that may startle their parents; however, sometimes babies may experience certain physical changes that may get the parents concerned too.
 Can you relate to what we are talking about here?
 We are talking about breast buds in newborns.
 Although lumps on a baby’s breast might sound unusual, it’s actually a normal and temporary part of infancy.
 In this article, we’ll unravel the mysteries behind this.
 So, let’s discuss in detail why this happens and whether you should worry about it or take a chill pill.

 Is It Normal for Newborns to Have Swollen Breasts or Lumps?

-Whether it is your baby boy or baby girl’s breast lumps, any kind of swollen breast tissue in newborns may become a cause of worry for the parents.
+Whether it is your baby boy or baby girl’s breast lumps, any kind of lump on infant breast may become a cause of worry for the parents.
 It is very normal for newborn babies to have swollen breasts or lumps, and it may subside in a few days time.